Skip to main content

 Use a sender address that belongs to a verified Sequenzy sending domain.
 Supabase still needs a sender configured, even when Sequenzy renders the final template.

-Step 5: Point Supabase Email Templates at Sequenzy Transactionals
+Manual Fallback: Point Supabase Email Templates at Sequenzy Transactionals

 If your workspace does not have a verified sender profile yet, Sequenzy automatically provisions a shared-domain sender and assigns it to the default Supabase templates.
 In Sequenzy, open the Supabase integration modal and click Create default Supabase auth templates.
 This provisions the standard transactional emails for: